mozilla-ai/lumigator/lumigator/python/mzai/backend/.alembic/README.md

 ### Downgrading

-To downgrade to the original state (not really recommended) use:
+To downgrade to the original state (not recommended) use:

 ```bash
 alembic downgrade base